DKomnick/Streaming-data-causality/README.md

 # Streaming-data-causality
-Providing data for testing causal explanation of concept drift.
+Providing data for testing the causal explanation of concept drift.
+The Data is provided from [@Ka-La].